 There are several ways to customize the Fields & Attributes sections.

-You can change the order of any field by simply clicking the handle on the left side of the line, then dragging and dropping it where you want it.
+- Reorder Fields: You can change the order of any field by clicking the handle on the left side of the line, then dragging and dropping the field.

-You can add an entire section by simply clicking at the bottom of the Fields & Attributes section.
+- Add Section: You can add an entire section by clicking the bar "Add a New Section" at the bottom of Fields & Attributes.
 Upon clicking, a new section with no fields will appear.
-You can then name the section and add as many attribute fields as needed.
+You can name the section and add as many attributes as needed.

 Understanding the Standard Sections

-This section is designed to capture all the details about the product being reported on.
-The standard information captured in this section include product type, supplier, product source, store reporting the incident, and quantity attributes.
+- Product Info: This section is designed to capture all the details about the product being reported on.

-In this section, incident reporters can upload image files or other attachments (ie. PDF, spreadsheets, etc) as a part of their incident report.
+- Incident Photos: In this section, incident reporters can upload image files or other attachments (ie. PDF, spreadsheets, etc) as a part of their incident report.
 If the reporter is using the FoodLogiQ Connect mobile app the user can use their device's camera to take a photo of the product or case label to include in their report.
-You can modify the display name for this field, choose to make it required.
+You can modify the display name for this field, choose to make it required, or delete it.
 You can also add an image field in other sections of the incident form if needed.
 The incident reporter can upload multiple files.

-This section allows you to track requests for credit regarding the incident.
+- Credit Request: This section allows you to track requests for credit regarding the incident.
 By default, this section is configured with display attributes based on how the incident reporter answers the questions in the section.
-If they indicate they do want to request a credit, they will then be required to enter further details.
+If they indicate they would like to request a credit, they will then be required to enter further details.

 Working with New Incident Attributes